eagskunst/MoviesApp/README.md

 # MoviesApp
 An application that show a list of categories, a list of movies,the details of the movie and let the user save it on his own list.

-The app is made following the MVVM architecture with the repository pattern, alongise Dagger for DI.
+The app follows the MVVM architecture with the repository pattern, alongside Dagger for DI.

 ### Compiling
 After cloning and opening the project, you would need to create the `ApiKeys.kt` file under the `utils` folder, and add your proper API key from the [movie DB API](developers.themoviedb.org]).
 After that, you can run the project.